A first look at quasar-galaxy clustering at $z\simeq7.3$: Discussion

 Linking quasars (or AGN) to their host dark matter halos offers critical insight into the formation histories of these systems in the context of large-scale structure evolution. \citet{Arita2023} measured the auto-correlation function of a sample of 107 quasars over an area of $891\,\rm{deg}^2$.
 The quasar sample was largely comprised of sources identified by the Subaru High-z Exploration of Low Luminosity Quasars \citep[SHELLQs;][]{Matsuoka2016, Matsuoka2022} with fainter UV-magnitudes ($M_{1450}\geq-25\,\rm{mag}$) at $z\sim6$.
 At scales of $10-1000\,h^{-1}\rm{cMpc}$ the authors measure an auto-correlation length of $r_0^{QQ}=23.7\pm11$ (assuming a power-law model \citep[cf.][]{Pizzati2024}) and use \texttt{Halomod} to infer a dark matter halo mass of $\log_{10}(M_{\textrm{halo}}/\textrm{M}_{\odot})=12.9_{-0.7}^{+0.4}$.

-Enabled by the wide-field slitless spectroscopy available with the JWST/NIRCam instrument two recent studies constrain the quasar-galaxy cross-correlation function at $z\approx6.3$ \citep{Eilers2024} and $z\approx6.5$ (Huang et al. in prep.; Wang et al. in prep.).
-Both studies identify \oiiibr-emitting galaxies at distances of $<10\,h^{-1}\rm{cMpc}$ around high redshift quasars without any photometric pre-selection.
+Enabled by the wide-field slitless spectroscopy available with the JWST/NIRCam instrument two recent studies constrain the quasar-galaxy cross-correlation function at $z\approx6.3$ \citep{Eilers2024} and $z\approx6.5$ \citep{HuangJiamu2026, WangFeige2026}.
+Both studies identify \oiiibr-emitting galaxies at distances of $<10\,h^{-1}\rm{cMpc}$ around high-redshift quasars without any photometric pre-selection.
 In \citet{Eilers2024}, the authors investigate the fields of four bright ($M_{1450}\sim-27.5\,\rm{mag}$) $z\sim6.3$ quasars, finding a quasar auto-correlation length of $r_0^{QQ}=22.0_{-2.9}^{+3.0}$ and a host dark matter halo mass of $\log_{10}(M_{\textrm{halo, min}}/\textrm{M}_{\odot})=12.43_{-0.15}^{+0.13}$.
 More recently, the ASPIRE program \citep{WangFeige2023} provided measurements of quasar-galaxy clustering at $z\sim6.5-6.8$ based on 25 quasar fields.
 These quasars span a range of absolute magnitudes, $M_{1450}\approx-27.5$ to $-25\,\rm{mag}$ with a median of $M_{1450}=-25.91$.
-Using the ASPIRE sample Huang et al. (in prep.) measure a quasar auto-correlation length of $r_0^{QQ}=XX.X^{+X.X}_{-X.X}$ and infer a host dark matter halo mass of $\log_{10}(M_{\textrm{halo, min}}/\textrm{M}_{\odot})=XX.XX^{+X.XX}_{-X.XX}$.
-It is important to underline that both \citet{Eilers2024} and Wang et al. (in prep.) find a large scatter in the number of detected companion galaxies, indicating significant cosmic variance in quasar environments and possibly a wide distribution of halo masses.
+Using the ASPIRE sample \citet{HuangJiamu2026} measure a quasar auto-correlation length of $r_0^{QQ}=19.6^{+4.7}_{-4.3}$ and infer a host dark matter halo mass of $\log_{10}(M_{\textrm{halo, min}}/\textrm{M}_{\odot})=12.13^{+0.31}_{-0.38}$.
+It is important to underline that both \citet{Eilers2024} and \citet{WangFeige2026} find a large scatter in the number of detected companion galaxies, indicating significant cosmic variance in quasar environments and possibly a wide distribution of halo masses.

-By measuring the density field in quasar proximity zones for 10 high-resolution $z\sim6$ quasar spectra and comparing the observed density cumulative distribution function with simulations, \citet{ChenHuanqing2022} infer a typical host dark matter halo mass of $\log_{10}(M_{\textrm{halo, min}}/\textrm{M}_{\odot})=12.5_{-0.27}^{+0.4}$ for bright ($M_{1450}<-26.5\,\rm{mag}$) quasars.
+By measuring the density field in quasar proximity zones for ten high-resolution $z\sim6$ quasar spectra and comparing the observed density cumulative distribution function with simulations, \citet{ChenHuanqing2022} infer a typical host dark matter halo mass of $\log_{10}(M_{\textrm{halo, min}}/\textrm{M}_{\odot})=12.5_{-0.27}^{+0.4}$ for bright ($M_{1450}<-26.5\,\rm{mag}$) quasars.
 Their result is in excellent agreement with the other studies of quasar clustering at $z\sim6$ discussed above \citep{Arita2023, Eilers2024}.

 Figure\,\ref{fig:clustering} provides a visual overview over the discussed literature results by depicting the auto-correlation length and the minimum dark matter halo mass as a function of redshift in the top two panels.
 Taken in context with lower redshift measurements \citep{ShenYue2007, White2012, Eftekharzadeh2015}, the $z\gtrsim6$ results paint a coherent picture in which quasars are hosted in massive, $\log_{10}(M_{\textrm{halo, min}}/\textrm{M}_{\odot})\gtrsim12$ dark matter halos over much of cosmic time ($z=2-7$).